idvorkin/manager-book-redirect/README.md

 ## Why

-I'd like to share links to [the manager book](https://idvork.in/the-manager-book), and have the url preview have a title match the header name.
+I'd like to share links to [my blog ](https://idvork.in/), and have the url preview have a title match the header name.
 (The title is set from the meta tage `og:title`.)

-But, the manager book is a markdown file hosted on Jekyll, a static web site.
+But, the blog is markdown file hosted on Jekyll, a static web site.
 This means the manager book can only set `og:title` statically.

 ## How